REGULATORY COMPLIANCE AND POWER PLANT ADVANCED CONTROL

 How should the P, Q and V measurements be made at the delivery point?

-The CEI 0-16 2022-03 standard requires that measurements be taken at the delivery point, in MT, using a measuring converter (Power Analyzer) of class 0.2, or better, and measuring CTs and TVs of class 0.5, or better, with a performance of 5 VA or 10 VA.
-The CTs and TVs can be used in sharing with other systems, with the exception of the fiscal measurement group, and without creating interference.
+The standard recommends using a Class 0.2 or better Measurement Converter and Class 0.5 or better CTs and VTs, with a rating of 5 VA or 10 VA.
+The CTs and VTs can be shared with other systems, excluding the fiscal measurement group, without creating interference.

-Measurement systems with different characteristics are also acceptable, provided that they comply with the accuracy required by Annex A.6 of the Terna Network Code table 5: maximum error on the measurement of P, Q and V less than 2.2%.
+Measurement systems with different characteristics are also acceptable, provided they comply with the accuracy required by Annex A.6 of the Terna Network Code, table 5: maximum error in the measurement of P, Q and V less than 2.2%, which increases to 5% for systems with nominal power less than 500kW.

 Must measurements and statuses be acquired directly from the CCI?

-The CEI 0-16 2022-03 standard specifies that measurements and statuses can also be acquired by the CCI through communication with other system elements, via standard communication protocols, as long as the required accuracy is guaranteed.
+The CEI 0-16 standard specifies that the measurements and statuses of individual generators, and the measurements of the aggregate generated power, can also be acquired by the CCI via communication with other system elements, using standard communication protocols, provided that the required accuracy is guaranteed.

 Can I read voltage measurements from the PI and current from the PG?